Police investigating after woman attacked while walking her dogs in Winchester park

 Eva Papp said her dogs, who were off-leash, were threatened after an encounter with a jogger.

-“Yes it’s not encouraged here but people do it all the time,” she said, “And the runner disliked the dogs and he said if you ever run against me I will kill your dogs,”
+“Yes (having dogs off-leash) is not encouraged here but people do it all the time,” she said, “and the runner disliked the dogs and said if you ever run against me I will kill your dogs.”

 (Copyright (c) 2022 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)